Your health oriented dentist suggests an Excellent New Year’s resolution for you.

 How can I stop sugar cravings?
 Your dentist in Lincoln area answers…

-Ultimately, the best way to stop your sugar cravings is to consume less sugar.
+Ultimately, a great way to stop your sugar cravings is to consume less sugar.
 Sugarless gum makes a good replacement for sugary foods when you’re feeling the urge.
 You can also try setting goals for yourself.
 Keep track of your total sugar each day for a week, and each week reduce that number.
 That’ll help you cut out sugar in the long run.
-Even this simple change can be a great, if not, the best New Year’s resolution.
+Even this simple change can be an excellent New Year’s resolution.
 Any little change is a start and eventually, many little changes will lead to bigger changes, ultimately leading to making better decisions.

-What’s the best sugar substitute?
+What’s a great sugar substitute?
 Your dentist in Lincoln area answers…

-Cutting out sugar often means finding the best sugar substitute.
-For most, the best sugar substitute is Stevia.
+Cutting out sugar often means finding a good sugar substitute.
+For most, an excellent sugar substitute is Stevia.
 It’s made from a plant and doesn’t have any added chemicals.
 It’s also been known to improve insulin sensitivity.

 How can I lower my blood sugar naturally?
 Your dentist in Lincoln area answers…